 I followed by a

 PascalCased name.
 But this is not a rule that is compiler-enforced.
-On the Java, system-provided interfaces do not follow this convention.
+On Java, system-provided interfaces do not follow this convention.

-An interfaces type is declared using the
+An interface type is declared using the

 interface keyword, followed by zero or more member declarations, and closed off with the

 end keyword.
 Optionally, one or more base interfaces can be provided in parenthesis behind the